oxylabs/puppeteer-proxy-integration-js/README.md

 ### Country Specific Proxies

-If you wish to use country-specific proxies, all you need to do is to change the `proxy` server.
+If you wish to use country-specific proxies, all you need to do is change the `proxy` server.

-For example, if you wish to use the proxy for the United States, you can use the following code:
+For example, if you want to use a proxy for the United States, you can use the following code:

 ```javascript
 const launchOptions = {